efa2000/node-red-contrib-buspro/README.md

   payload: {}   //Object with decoded data or raw buffer if data can not be parsed automatically }
 ```
-You can filter incoming message:
+It can filter incoming messages:
  - All messages
  - Broadcast only
  - FROM specific device